oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/10-labs-create-sprints-workflow/10-create-sprints-workflow.md

 3. Provide the details below and click **Create**:

     -   **Publish Type:** Leave the default - Public
-    -   **Workshop Time (in hours):** Convert the sprints duration time to hours.
+    -   **Workshop Time (in hours):** The maximum duration to complete the steps in a sprint should be less than 10-15 minutes.
+Convert the sprints duration time to hours.
 Make sure they end with odd number.
 For example, if a sprint duration is 4 minutes, update the field with 0.067 hours.
     -   **LiveLabs Sprint:** Turn *ON* the radio button for the sprint and provide the oracle-livelabs.github.io/sprints pages URL (Steps in Lab 4 task 6 to create production URL) for the sprint once it is published.
 Format: https://oracle-livelabs.github.io/sprints/domain-folder-name/your-sprint-folder-name/

     Scroll down to the Override Workshop Fields Section and provide these details: